dartmouth-cs52/dartmouth-cs52.github.io/assignments/project/feature-spec.md

 🚀 Create a GitHub Wiki page title `Feature Spec` in your project repo and in a very short bulleted list summarize your main features.

 This does not need to be exhaustive by any means, but will be a place for you to start prioritizing and choosing how and what to work on.
+In fact, please keep it short and to the point - we don't need every button listed, just the very primary features that are important to your users.

 ```markdown
 # Feature Spec